Menu

 Toolroom building erected.

-New “Agie” wire cut machines installed.
+New “Agie” wire cut machines for extrusion tooling installed.

 Wire Mill major expansion of capacity.
 Showa triple drawing block & Takashima wire strengtheners installed.